bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 57°
-- clear sky
+- few clouds
-- 77% humidity
+- 78% humidity
-- 13 mph wind
+- 16 mph wind

 No precipitation in the past 24 hours